localstack/localstack/README.md

 * If you are deploying within OpenShift, please be aware: the pod must run as `root`, and the user must have capabilities added to the running pod, in order to allow Elasticsearch to be run as the non-root `localstack` user.

+* The environment variables `http_proxy` and `https_proxy` are ignored by *LocalStack*.
+In other words, you can use these variables in your application environemt but they will not have an effect on how LocalStack services interact with each other (internal requests will go straight via localhost, bypassing any proxy configuration).

 ## Developing

 If you pull the repo in order to extend/modify LocalStack, run this command to install